 Krebs needed a partner who could support the training of their painters as polyurea was taken into use for the first time.
 Spraying polyurea is different and more demanding compared to other coatings.
 Polyurea has two components that react extremely fast to ensure quick curing, and this requires the right conditions in order to achieve the desired coating properties.
 Due to quick curing time, measured in seconds, there is no room for application error.

 Teknos, were brought in as a specialist supplier, and a reliable partner to execute the project where knowhow on polyurea is a key element.
 Like Krebs, Teknos has comprehensive corrosion protection knowledge gained through 70 years, but from a paint manufacturer’s point of view.

 Gathering a winning technical team consisting of polyurea specialist and extensive wind energy experience at Teknos was not a problem.
 Knowledge of the wind energy industry at Teknos stems from a comprehensive offering of coating solutions for all parts of wind turbines.
 Regarding polyurea, Teknos has extensive experience not only as a manufacturer but also as an educator.

-After a well performed test painting, the project was kick-started with a two-day, tailored polyurea training session.
+After a well-performed test painting, the project was kick-started with a two-day, tailored polyurea training session.
 Teknos Germany’s Polyurea Specialist Robert Kerpen executed the comprehensive training together with Technical Consultant Allan Bonde Jensen, who has a strong background in the wind energy industry.

 The training started with theory on polyurea’s special characteristics and behaviour, introducing spraying equipment and work safety.
 Safety is an important topic as the polyurea paint products are heated up to 80°C and sprayed at pressures up to 200 bar.
 The actual spraying in the training session was conducted on a test dummy version of the real transition piece to ensure as realistic experience as possible for the applicators.
 The test dummy was prepared as usual: 2 coats of high build of epoxy according to Norsok standard, then sanded down for polyurea application.